 In most liberal democracies, such as France and Canada, the use of contact tracing technologies is voluntary.
 In this regard, Israel's technological response to COVID-19 was different, as it combined both voluntary and involuntary measures.
-On March 22, 2020,6 Israel rolled out a voluntary contact tracing application - "Ha'Magen" ("The Shield" in Hebrew), which performed contact tracing through GPS.7 At the same time, the country used its State of Emergency regulations (followed by special legislation) to authorize the General Security Services (GSS) to repurpose routine tools used to combat terrorism, for contact tracing of the entire population.8 saying, is problematic in terms of human rights.
-It severely compromises the right to privacy9 and has far-reaching implications for freedom of movement and the right to equality of those who have been ordered to self-quarantine based on the indications of this tool.
+On March 22, 2020,6 Israel rolled out a voluntary contact tracing application - "Ha'Magen" ("The Shield" in Hebrew), which performed contact tracing through GPS.7 At the same time, the country used its State of Emergency regulations (followed by special legislation) to authorize the General Security Services (GSS) to repurpose routine tools used to combat terrorism, for contact tracing of the entire population.

+Authorizing mass surveillance of innocent civilians for epidemiological reasons by means that were originally used to combat terrorism, it goes without saying, is problematic in terms of human rights.
+It severely compromises the right to privacy and has far-reaching implications for freedom of movement and the right to equality of those who have been ordered to self-quarantine based on the indications of this tool.
 When combating terrorism, the government must sometimes invade privacy in order to guard other human rights such as the right to defend the lives of civilians.
-The concern is - as in the case of the United States after 9/1110 that the use of such means by the state could be exploited after the threat has passed.
+The concern is - as in the case of the United States after 9/11 that the use of such means by the state could be exploited after the threat has passed.
 Without proper oversight, these means might be used to harm specific groups such as political rivals, media sources and so on.
 Stated otherwise, the application of anti-terrorism technologies for contact tracing might result in a slippery slope leading to an irreversible erosion of human rights, thereby posing a real threat to the state's democratic foundations.
-Previous research has already pointed to the ties between the invasion of privacy and violation of human rights.11 Correspondingly, the main controversy in Israel regarding the authorization of the GSS to use its anti-terrorism surveillance technology to perform involuntary contact tracing on the whole population, centers on the balance between the effectiveness of surveillance and the violation of freedoms, and in particular the violation of the right to privacy.
+Previous research has already pointed to the ties between the invasion of privacy and violation of human rights.
+Correspondingly, the main controversy in Israel regarding the authorization of the GSS to use its anti-terrorism surveillance technology to perform involuntary contact tracing on the whole population, centers on the balance between the effectiveness of surveillance and the violation of freedoms, and in particular the violation of the right to privacy.